 We Need to Talk About Rum

-How "The Rum Tasting of the Century" and a 200-year-old rum led me to question the spirit's problematic legacy.
+"The Rum Tasting of the Century," a 200-year-old rum, and uncomfortable conversations about the spirit's legacy.

 The mood in the private dining room was buzzing, almost giddy, as the oldest rum, a 1780 Harewood from Barbados, was opened by a dapper man in a mauve turban named Sukhinder Singh, founder of The Whisky Exchange in London and one of the foremost rare-spirits dealers in the world.
 Singh slowly, carefully tapped at the seal that had covered this bottle for more than two centuries, splintering red wax all over the table.
 After finally plunging in the corkscrew, a sudden hissing, screeching sound emerged as he twisted.
 “That’s the ancient spirit coming out of the bottle!” someone exclaimed.

 I had more mixed emotions.
 Certainly, I felt honored to taste something with so much history.
 But as I sipped, I grew skeptical that any rum coming from Barbados in 1780 didn’t have some link, even indirectly, to the slave trade.
 We all learned that terrible triangle in history class: molasses went to New England, rum to Africa, and slaves to the West Indies.
-Even the earl who now owns Harwood House acknowledges his ancestors’ slave-owning past.
-Not long ago, few in the spirits business would have uttered a word about what lurked in a rum’s past.
-Now, it feels essential to talk about it.
+Even the earl who now owns Harewood House acknowledges his ancestors’ slave-owning past.
+Not so long ago, few in the spirits business would have uttered a word about what lurked in a rum’s past.
+That’s not the case anymore.

 The next rum opened was an 1885 Saint James from Martinique.
 It was nut brown in color, soft and enveloping, full of toffee and coffee flavors, and smoky.
-After a few minutes, the smoke evolved into dried fruit and the toffee into umami-spicy notes.
-Singh said it was “a little dirty,” but I thought it was absolutely beautiful.
+After a few minutes, the smoke evolved into dried fruit and the toffee into umami and spicy notes.
+Singh said it was “a little dirty,” but we agreed it was absolutely beautiful.
 Gargano reminded us that this rum pre-dated the 1902 Mount Pelée volcanic eruption, which killed 28,000 people and destroyed Martinique’s biggest city, Saint-Pierre, then known as the “Paris of the Caribbean.”

 Even when we genuinely love a rum, it can become complicated.
-Last summer, for instance, I wrote about the phenomenon of an unaged Haitian rum, made from fresh-pressed sugar cane juice, called clairin.
+In 2018, for instance, I wrote in the New York Times about the phenomenon of an unaged Haitian rum, made from fresh-pressed sugar cane juice, called clairin.
 As I wrote in that piece, clairin satisfies the spirits aficionado’s endless search for “authentic,” “pure,” and “rustic.”
 It’s made from native sugarcane, often transported on horseback and crushed by oxen, and distilled in remote villages in homemade stills, the process unchanged since the 19th century.
 Clairin was actually imported by Gargano’s company, La Maison & Velier, who pitched it as sort of a rum version of mezcal, the darling mark of authenticity for the cocktail crowd.
 It was bottled by the name of each small-village distiller who produced it.

 Unfortunately, a couple of months later, one of the bottlings, Clairin Casimir, was taken off the shelves due to the presence of lead contamination.
 The U.S. Alcohol and Tobacco Tax and Trade Bureau and the Food and Drug Administration decided that the elevated levels of lead could be dangerous to pregnant and nursing women.
 Despite being below European standards and the fact that most pregnant and nursing mothers avoid drinking rum altogether, there was a voluntary recall of Clairin Casimir.